-Associations face a number of unique event marketing challenges.
+Associations events face a number of unique marketing challenges.
 Unlike profit-making enterprises, association event marketing efforts on prospective (and existing) clients, associations have a number of target markets including members, exhibitors, and sponsors.
 Effectively marketing conferences, monthly meetings, networking events, trade shows, and annual meetings is important, however, promotion is just one aspect of marketing.
 No amount of promotion can compensate for offerings that are not aligned with the needs of current and prospective members.

 It’s worth noting that some associations and chapters have recently ceased operation or merged.
 In 2014.
 MPI’s Utah and Rocky Mountain Chapters merged.
 In 2015, MPI’s Manitoba Chapter closed.